Generic name:

 Side effects

-which no medical attention is required such as hair loss, difficulty
+no medical attention is required such as hair loss, difficulty breathing,

-breathing, tiredness, mouth ulcers, numbness etc. However, you
+tiredness, mouth ulcers, numbness etc. However, you should immediately

-should immediately consult your doctor if you have the following
+consult your doctor if you have the following serious side effects:

 - An allergic reaction